hareko/js-filer/README.md

 (c) 2015 Vallo Reima

 ## Feedback
-See the [Remote File Manager] solution that implements jsFiler via extended command set and callbacks.
+Examine the [Remote File Manager] solution that implements jsFiler via extended command set, enhanced dialog and callbacks.

 If you have any questions, comments, ideas, or would like to leave any other kind of feedback, feel free to [contact me].